 … and I think after you read this post, you will too.

 I know that sounds crazy … millions of dog owners feed their dogs fish oil every day.
 And there’s good reason to add fish oil to our dog’s bowl every day – he needs the omega-3 fats it contains.

-The reason we want to add omega-3 fats to our dog’s diet is to balance out those omega-6 fats and reduce the inflammation that causes chronic disease.
+This is why we need to add omega-3 fats to our dog’s diet.
+They help balance out those omega-6 fats to reduce inflammation in the body.

 1. Fish Oil Can Cause Disease And Premature Aging

 Every time you open your dog’s bottle of fish oil, something bad happens.

 The omega-3 fatty acids in fish oil are extremely vulnerable to oxidative damage.